 Additionally, the Company is party to various contracts with contract research organizations and contract manufacturers that generally provide for termination on notice, with the exact amounts in the event of termination to be based on the timing of the termination and the terms of the agreement.
-As compared to the contractual obligations and commitments as disclosed in the Company's 2022 Annual Report on Form 10-K, the Company's future minimum purchase commitments as of the three months ended March 31, 2023 increased by \$3.3 million.
+As compared to the contractual obligations and commitments as disclosed in the Company's 2022 Annual Report on Form 10-K, the Company's future minimum purchase commitments as of the six months ended June 30, 2023 decreased by \$8.5 million.

-While there are no material legal proceedings the Company is aware of, the Company may become party to various claims and complaints arising in the ordinary course of business, including securities class action litigation.
+The Company is, and may become, party to various claims and complaints arising in the ordinary course of business, including securities class action and intellectual property litigation.
 The Company enters into standard indemnification agreements in the ordinary course of business.
 Pursuant to the agreements, the Company indemnifies, holds harmless, and agrees to reimburse the indemnified party for losses suffered or incurred by the indemnified party, generally the Company's business partners.
 The term of these indemnification agreements is generally perpetual any time after execution of the agreement.
 The maximum potential amount of future payments the Company could be required to make under these indemnification agreements is generally unlimited.
 Management does not believe that any ultimate liability resulting from any of these claims will have a material adverse effect on its results of operations, financial position, or liquidity.
 However, management cannot give any assurance regarding the ultimate outcome of any claims, and their resolution could be material to operating results for any particular period.